Feeldata/Manufacturing_USA/README.md

 # Manufacturing_USA
-How exposed the biggest Manufacturing Sectors are to Risks.
+How vulnerable the biggest Manufacturing Sectors are, and what are their biggest risks.

 --